Intersections of blocks of cyclotomic Hecke algebras: Introduction

+These remarkable structures also find parallels in bimodules formed from the cohomology of affine Springer fibers, as studied by Oblomkov--Yun \cite{OY16}.
+Rational DAHAs themselves, introduced by Cherednik to prove Macdonald's conjectures, control the decomposition numbers of Hecke algebras associated with underlying reflection groups.
+The work of Oblomkov--Yun involves actions of trigonometric and rational DAHAs on the modified cohomology of homogeneous affine Springer fibres, where Springer actions intertwine with monodromy actions of certain braid groups.
+The Trinh--Xue paper arose from attempts to find formulas for these (DAHA, braid-group) bimodules, with a conjectured formula for the rational DAHA module connecting it to representations of finite groups of Lie type.
+Expectedly, the braid actions factor through suitable Hecke algebras, thus suggesting a duality between specific instances of these Hecke algebras.

-Let $G$ be a finite reductive group with Weyl group $W$ and $\cH(W)$ the classical generic Iwahori--Hecke algebra of $W$.
-The conjecture proposes and the checked examples show that the $d$-cyclotomic Hecke algebras constructed in \cite{BM93} from certain relative Weyl groups in $G$ ``know" about the blocks of root-of-unity specialisations of $\cH(W)$.
-We note that while the $d$-cyclotomic Hecke algebras were introduced to (conjecturally) explain the block distribution of $G$ at non-defining primes, the blocks of the cyclotomic Hecke algebras as well as those of $\cH(W)$ are usually smaller than those of $G$, so this relation is mysterious even if one accepts that cyclotomic Hecke algebras do control the block theory of $G$.
+While the cyclotomic Hecke algebras were initially conceived to (conjecturally) explain the block distribution of finite reductive groups at non-defining primes, the blocks of these algebras, as well as those of the classical generic Iwahori--Hecke algebra of the Weyl group, are typically smaller than those of the finite reductive group $G$ itself.
+This inherent difference makes the proposed relationship, connecting these smaller blocks to the broader structure of Harish-Chandra series intersections in $G$, quite mysterious, even if one accepts that cyclotomic Hecke algebras do control the block theory of $G$.